andrewnicols/docs/docs/guides/javascript/index.md

 This might be a simple `echo` statement or using the `html_writer` output functions.
 A lot of this content is being migrated to use Mustache Templates which are the recommended approach for new content.

-Where content is generated in PHP you will need to include your Javascript at the same time.
+Where content is generated in PHP you will need to include your JavaScript at the same time.

-There are several older ways to include Javascript from PHP, but for all new Javascript we recommend only using the `js_call_amd` function on the `page_requirements_manager`.
+Although several older ways to include JavaScript from PHP, it`s strongly recommended that all new JavaScript only use the `js_call_amd` function on the `page_requirements_manager`.
-This has a very similar format to the version used in Templates:
+This has a similar format to the version used in Templates:

 ```php
 // Call the `init` function on `mod_forum/discussion`.